tt2468/obs-rfcs/text/0059-encoder-hardware-groups.md

 # Motivation

-OBS's encoder stack is, to put it lightly, incredibly obtuse.
+OBS's encoder stack is, to put it lightly, somewhat obtuse.
 Implementations of hardware encoders like NVENC which got by with gradual modifications to the (originally host-frame-only for things like x264) libobs API are now showing their age with the looming trend of clientside encodes (simulcasting).

 There is a long list of drawbacks, both user-facing and backend-facing, to the existing encoder system.
 With a majority of OBS users now using hardware-accelerated encoders like QSV, NVENC, and AMF instead of the older software counterparts, OBS's current support framework for these encoders imposes many pipeline inefficiencies and heavily-duplicated code.
 Future popularity of simulcasting is expected to only worsen this problem.